andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 The problem became painfully evident when looking at the existing Case Aggregate Root - it was *massive* and had tons of attributes.
 It also had a significant amount of contributors - it was a *very* hot piece of code.
 Everyone wanted to add their stuff to it.

-I began by trying to apportion each of the attributes and functions to the team which added them.
+I began by apportioning each of the attributes and functions to the team which had added them.
 Perhaps they'd just failed to communicate about what they needed and ended up duplicating things?
 It's a common problem.

 In parallel I went out to sit with the teams themselves, predominantly their domain experts;  They would be the ones who knew what was needed, and more importantly, the activities and business processes that the concept of a "Case" would need to support in their area.

 This is where the tensions arose.
-It was abundantly clear, very early on, that there were many types of case, which served different purposes in the criminal justice system.
+It was abundantly clear very early on, that there were many types of case, which served different purposes in the criminal justice system.
 Not only that, they were owned by different stakeholders, meeting differing purposes, and undergoing very different lifecycles.
 At this level of detail, there were quite clearly many types of case, which were related (more on that later) but were also very different.

 How to square the circle?
-How could I reconcile the pull in these tweo diretions?
+How could I reconcile the pull in these two opposed directions?

 I went back to the DDD book.
 Yet another time, there was something there to help me out: Shared Kernels and the Core Domain.

 #### Shared Kernels and the Abstract Core [AHL]